pant5803/Techplement/README.md

-This is a QUOTE OF THE WEBSITE.
+This is a QUOTE OF THE DAY WEBSITE.
 It fetches quotes from the api 'https://type.fit/api/quotes'.
 It has multiple functionalities.
 It allows user to search any quote by author name.
 User login / signup authentication and validation is provided.
 ZOD validation for user Signup.